Shortly after the bag of Brussels sprouts broke, she told me, “No one does that.”

-When my husband came back, I told him what happened and asked him if he wanted to go get another bag.
+When my husband returned, I told him what happened and asked him if he wanted to get another bag.

 He looked at me like I was crazy or something.
-As he was loading the items into the cart, he told me to tell the lady that we were going to take that bag either way.
+As he was loading the items into the cart, he told me to tell the lady that we would take that bag either way.

 “Are you sure?” she asked.